-- Ensure the boiler is wired in accordance with this manual. - Ensure the gas shutoff valve is turned on, and that the gas system has been fully tested for leaks. - Ensure the system is completely filled with water, and that ALL the air is purged out. - Ensure the Exhaust and Air Intake piping is completely installed in accordance with this manual.
+- Ensure the boiler is wired in accordance with this manual. - Ensure the gas shutoff valve is turned on, and that the gas system has been fully tested for leaks. - Ensure the system is filled with water, and that ALL the air is purged out. - Ensure the Exhaust and Air Intake piping is completely installed in accordance with this manual.

 Allow primers/cements to cure for 8 hours prior to Start-up.
-If curing time is less than 8 hours, first perform Steps 2 through 6 of Mandatory Pre-commissioning Procedure for Plastic Venting in Section 4.0.
+If curing time is less than 8 hours, first perform Steps 2 through 6 of Mandatory Pre-commissioning Procedure for Plastic Venting in section 4.3 Flammable Solvents and Plastic Piping.
 Failure to follow these instructions can result in explosion, serious injury or death.